antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

                                   form => sub-parser('JSON'))
 ```

-Here is a loop the generates the biographies and does NER over them:
+Here is a loop that generates the biographies and does NER over them:

 ```perl6
 my @dbRes = do for @artistNames -> $a {